myk137/Coursera-JHU-Course3/README.md

 group_by() function groups the different combinations of 'subject' and 'activity' data in 'merged_dataset'.
 Grouping doesn't changes how the data looks.

 summarise(across()) function creates a tidy dataset containing average of each variable for each activity and each subject by transforming 'merged_dataset'.
+This tidy dataset is stored in 'result' variable.

+write.table() function is used to save the above tidy dataset in a text document named as result.txt